 You will find this feature very similar to the Google Docs’ Autosave feature.

 Version History helps you to keep track of manuscript versions.
-You can easily revert your work to an earlier version or can set a name for your current version.
+You can quickly revert your work to an earlier version or set a name for your current version.
 This makes version tracking simple.

 Autosave feature can save you from any unpleasant incident like a hard disk crash or sudden system reboot.
 Your manuscripts remain safe on their server.